GregoryAlbouy/ts-datastructures/README.md

 This project is also a pretext for the student developer I am to learn or practice many aspects of the development process:

-- :office: Understanding data structures
+- :office: &nbsp;Understanding data structures
-- :vertical_traffic_light: Keeping clean code and good coding practices
+- :vertical_traffic_light: &nbsp;Keeping clean code and good coding practices
-- :white_check_mark: Making relevant tests with high coverage rate
+- :white_check_mark: &nbsp;Making relevant tests with high coverage rate
-- :arrows_counterclockwise: Using Continuous Integration tools
+- :arrows_counterclockwise: &nbsp;Using Continuous Integration tools
-- :blue_book: Maintaining a fully documented codebase
+- :blue_book: &nbsp;Maintaining a fully documented codebase

 Feedback of any kind is always appreciated!